CALL FOR JOURNAL PAPERS

 designing for a highly personal, contextual, and linked environment?

-linked, semantic data on the Web.
+of linked, semantic data on the Web.
 Therefore, particularly relevant work

 includes interaction designs to support rapid data selection or production,